Apply - LLM Admissions - Donald P. Klekamp College of Law | University of Cincinnati

 Cincinnati, OH 45221-0040 USA

-• 4th Oldest Law School in the U.S. and Ohio's First
+• 4th Oldest and Continuously Run Law School in the U.S. and Ohio's First

 • One of the Nation's Leading Social Justice Law Schools

-• An eight-time "Best Value Law School" - the National Jurist
+• "Best Value Law School" - the National Jurist

 • 8:1 Student-to-faculty ratio

-• Cincinnati Law's Ohio Innocence Project has helped release 34 individuals who together served more than 650 years in prison for crimes they did not commit.
+• Cincinnati Law's Ohio Innocence Project has helped release 42 individuals who served time in prison for crimes they did not commit.

 LLM Acceptance Deposit